bedstitest/handin03_MicrowaveOven/docs/documentation.md

 Both cases however, are not ideal.
 This is a brilliant exsample of the importences of a good design from the get go.
 Becuase a late change to the inital design, demands an aboundece of change.

+##### Funcy test errors

+The chosen approce of overriding the uut in the test that need varibal configuration, introduces a very strange error. evt. it was discovered that the uut is was replaced, but its dependencties had registred with the different event handlers.
+Now, once an event was raised, both the onld and the new event handlers reacted, causing each call to be called twice.

+To deal with this problem, a uut factory methoed was created.
+This factory created all the dependentsies and the uut as new object, ensuring all the references to the old object was broken.

 ### Buzzer

 There has been implemented a buzzer class that has the responsibility of making a 3 burst sound whenever Cooking is done.